-Tumalo Creek Sundowner Night is an introductory opportunity to paddleboarding, the fastest growing water sport in the nation.
-For just $25 you will be provided a paddleboard, PFD and paddle for 90 minutes on the beautiful Deschutes river.
-Our Sundowner Night is designed to introduce new paddlers, ages 16+ to the sport and provide an engaging and affordable way to enjoy the river.
+Tumalo Creek Sundowner Standup Paddleboard Evening is a fun opportunity to get on the water for folks that have previous paddleboard experience.
+For only $25 you will be provided a paddleboard, PFD and paddle for 90 minutes on the beautiful Deschutes river.
+Our Sundowner Standup Paddleboard Night is designed for ages 16+ and will provide an engaging and affordable way to enjoy the river.
+Come enjoy a casual evening on the water followed by an optional sundowner beer on the back deck.

 Note: Please call the shop directly for reservations occurring 24 hours or less from class start date, 541.317.9407.
 Minimum enrollment needs can periodically result in course rescheduling.